Let Your Job Sponsor Your LifeOctober 9, 2018

 - We all walked away feeling better about our jobs than when we walked in.

-I have to admit at this juncture that we have boring meetings just like everyone else, so what made the difference this time?
+I have to admit at this juncture that we have boring meetings just like everyone else.
+So what made the difference this time?
 In order to have an effective meeting, it should be purposeful and present relevant information, solve problems, and most importantly boost morale.
 A happy employee is a productive employee.

-After Ryan’s presentation, the majority of our time was spent with Angie DeLong, an Enrolled Agent with more than 25 years of experience with tax law.
+After Ryan’s presentation, the majority of our time was spent with Angie DeLong.
+She is an Enrolled Agent with more than 25 years of experience with tax law.
 Our bookkeepers better understood their part of the financial process as they heard from her.
 Identifying where their job fit in with everything else helped give them insight and more confidence in their place.
 Even though we keep our bookkeepers from advising on tax issues, it was valuable for them to know about tax law so they can better categorize items.
 Many of our bookkeepers let us know how helpful it was to better understand their place as bookkeepers within the bigger financial picture of their client’s companies.

 Then we ended with a lot of morale boosting talk from Alex and Julie (the owners), reminding us to work as a team and prioritize our lives.
 They made us feel appreciated and important.
 We celebrated Backyard Bookkeeper’s 10th anniversary and walked away with personalized gifts.